top of page

 A BUDDHIST TEMPLE HAS EXISTED AT THIS SITE SINCE

 THE AYUTTHAYA KINGDOM.
-1351–1767.
+1351–1767 AD.

 Wat Arun The Temple of Dawn Bangkok

-ITS DESIGN IS DISSIMILAR TO MANY OTHER THAI TEMPLES WITH ITS IMPOSING 82M TALL (269FT) SPIRE (PRANG).
+IT'S DESIGN IS DISSIMILAR TO MANY OTHER THAI TEMPLES WITH ITS IMPOSING 82M TALL (269FT) SPIRE (PRANG).

 WAT ARUN THE TEMPLE OF DAWN